meekostuff/HyperFrameset/README.md

 The frameset definition is created by processing the `<body>` of the frameset document.
-Every `<hf-frame>` is **both** a frame definition and a frame declaration, unless it has a `def` attribute in which case it is only a declaration.
+Every `<hf-frame>` is **both** a frame definition and a frame declaration, unless it has a `def` attribute in which case it is only a declaration - `@def` will contain the ID of a frame definition.

 Each frame definition is added to the list of definitions maintained in the frameset definition.